mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 # Introduction

-In the traditional OAuth 2.0 model {{!RFC6749}}, the authorization server registers and assigns an identifier to a client through a registration process, whether it be dynamically or out of band, during this registration process the authorization server records certain characteristics about the client known as metadata.
+In the traditional OAuth 2.0 model {{!RFC6749}}, the authorization server registers and assigns an identifier to a client through a registration process, during this the authorization server records certain characteristics about the client known as metadata.

-The requirement for client registration greatly reduces how dynamic the relationship between a client and authorization server can be.
+This requirement for registration greatly reduces how dynamic the relationship between a client and authorization server can be.
 For instance, a client that is updating the capabilities it supports must update its registration with affected authorization servers for this change to be recognized.
-The limitation of registration also constrains distributed deployments that feature many clients and authorization servers whereby requiring the client to register is costly.
+This requirement also constrains deployments that feature many clients and authorization servers whereby requiring the client to be registered with and maintain this registration with an authorization server is costly.

-To improve the dynamic relationship between client and authorization server, mechanisms such as dynamic client registration {{!RFC7591}} was introduced.
-In dynamic client registration model, to register clients in real-time, a client will make a pre-flight request to authorizaiton server by including a set of client metadata and post it to the authorization server.
-If successful, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered client metadata (including any applicable defaults).

-Although dynamic client registration enables Just-In-Time (JIT) client registration, management of client IDs and secrets is an operational challenge experienced by both clients and servers that is not addressed with the dynamic client registration specification.
-Short-lived clients that runs on a browser may need to register for new client ID everytime it is instantiated due to the lack of long-term storage.
-This causes lot of dead client registrations.
-To efficiently manage the registration storage, the authorization server needs to implement a mechanism to periodically prune the dead client entities.
-Also, when dynamic client registration is enabled for public clients, malicious actors can target the authorization server to overwhelm its resources by registering massive number of fake client entries.
-Appropriate security mechanisms should be considered by authorization servers to prevent these types of attacks.
-With the current client registration model, clients that needs to communicate with multiple authorization servers has to maintain multiple client identifiers to interact with them.
-This forces state management at client side and can be avoided if a client can use a single client identifier across multiple authorization servers.
+To enable a more dynamic relationship between a client and an authorization server, dynamic client registration {{!RFC7591}} was introduced.
+This model allows a client to register dynamically with a supporting authorization server by sending a registration request.
+Although this mechanism does provide a way for a client to dynamically register it does introduce new operational challenges for both the client and AS.
+For instance clients that interface with many authorization servers are burdened with having to manage a client_id per authorization server and in some cases forced to re-register the same client instance multiple times due to storage limitations on the client.
+Furthermore, protecting the authorization servers registration endpoint forces other design tradeoffs, either the authorization server requires a "registration_token" for registration requests, which is often problematic for public clients to manage/obtain.
+Or the authorization server permits any registration request and has to mitigate potential spam/malicious registration requests.

-Instead of requiring a registration process, this specification describes a model where a client can make itself discoverable to an authorization server in a similar way an authorization server makes itself discoverable to a client today with OAuth 2.0 Authorization Server Metadata {{!RFC8414}}.
+Instead of requiring a registration process, this specification describes a model where a client identifies itself to the authorization server with its client_uri, which can be resolved to its metadata in a similar way to how an authorization server makes its metadata available to a client via {{!RFC8414}}.

 The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in [Obtaining Client Metadata](#obtaining-client-metadata)).
-This removes the need to send a pre-flight request to register the client metadata.
-Also, In this model a client can interact with mulitple authorization servers without the need to maintain state information (such as client ids and secrets).
-Once the client metadata is accepted by OAuth 2.0 authorization server, the client can interact with the authorisaiton server like any other OAuth 2.0 client registered with the OAuth 2.0 authorization server.
+Once the client metadata is accepted by the OAuth 2.0 authorization server, the client can interact with the authorisation server like any other OAuth 2.0 client.

 This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.
 This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata fields or formats are defined in this specification.